sakibyvr/active-directory-homelab/README.md

 ---

-### What I Learned
+### What This Demonstrates

+- Understanding of role-based access control
-- Security groups simplify permission management
+- Ability to design scalable permission structures
-- Organizational Units provide logical structure
-- Membership validation should be done from both perspectives
+- Verification of access from both group and user perspectives

 ---

 ## 7. Delegation of Control Password Reset

+### Overview

+Delegation of Control was implemented to simulate real-world helpdesk operations.

+---

 ### Objective

-To delegate password reset permissions without granting full administrative access.
+Allow IT support users to reset passwords without granting full administrative privileges.

 ---